dlizcano/dlizcano.github.io/_posts/2024-08-15-Starting-a-camera-trap-blog.md

 ## A Blog for the camera trapper data analyst

-Leveraging the power of Quarto and R [Quarto and R](https://quarto.org/), I've embarked on a new project: a blog for the Diego of the future (and anyone else!) exploring the exciting possibilities of camera trap data analysis.
+Using the power of Quarto and R [Quarto and R](https://quarto.org/), I've embarked on a new project: a blog for the Diego of the future (and anyone else!) exploring the exciting possibilities of camera trap data analysis.

 [![Image name](https://dlizcano.github.io/images/cameratrapblog.jpg)](https://dlizcano.github.io/cameratrap/)